Skip to content

 How it works

-You can review the details of your campaign or Canvas in the final step of your editor.
-For campaigns, this is Review Summary, and for Canvases, this is Summary.
+You can review the details of your campaign or Canvas in the final step of editing.

-If your administrator has turned on the approval workflow, each section of the summary must be approved by a user with the appropriate permissions before the message can launch.
+For both Canvases and campaigns, all changes must be saved before approving, even if they’re your own changes.
+Each section of the summary must be approved by a user with the appropriate permissions before the message can launch.
 The default status for each section is Pending Approval.

-To launch a campaign, you must approve these key components:
+To launch a campaign, you must approve these components:

 • Messages: This is the campaign message.